Donations, Sponsorships & Scholarships

 Left: BC Hydro is proud to support National Aboriginal Day activities throughout the province.

-Here's a sampling of organizations and events BC Hydro has supported during the past year:
+Here's a sampling of organizations and events BC Hydro has supported in the past:

 - BC Association of Aboriginal Friendship Centres – Gathering Our Voices: 2014 Provincial Aboriginal Youth Conference, Vancouver

 - Ktunaxa Nation Council's 2014 Columbia Salmon Festival, Invermere

 - Saulteau First Nation’s Pemmican Days, Moberly Lake

 BC Hydro offers eight $1,500 aboriginal scholarships for B.C. residents who plan to enroll in full-time public post-secondary institutions within Canada, in any field of study.

 As a memorial to previous aboriginal relations & negotiations manager, Randy Brant, BC Hydro offers one $2,000 scholarship for an aboriginal person.
 The criterion for awarding this scholarship is a combination of academic achievement and outstanding community involvement.

 BC Hydro accepts scholarship applications annually between late January and mid-April.
 In addition, BC Hydro works with numerous education institutions to award endowment scholarships province-wide.

 In 2014, BC Hydro awarded scholarships to students from Lax Kw’alaams, Takla Lake, Taku River Tlingit, St’at’imc, Lytton, Simpcw, Saulteau, Seabird Island and a Métis student.

 Sponsorships and other support